PrintM3D/Quad-Fusion-Docs/troubleshooting-guides/troubleshooting-duet-web-console.md

 * Ensure that your computer has a proper connection to the local network.
 It is possible that the Duet is not disconnected from the network but your computer is.
 * Ensure that the Duet has a proper connection to your local network.
 * [Try configuring a static IP address](../getting-started/network-setup.md).
-It is possible that the router is continuously changing the IP address of your Promega.
+It is possible that the router is continuously changing the IP address of your Crane.
 * Go to _Settings &gt; General_ on the Duet Web Console and increase the _Status Update Interval_ and _Maximum Number of AJAX Retries_.